Art9Mor/seemore/README.md

 3. Set up environment variables:

-    - Create a `.env` file in the project root and specify the necessary environment variables:
+    - Create an `.env` file in the project root and specify the necessary environment variables:

         ```
         POSTGRES_DB=your_database_name